The Insurance Disputes Law Review: Italy

 iii Fora and dispute resolution mechanisms

-In Italy there is no specific court dealing with insurance disputes, and these tend to be decided predominantly by civil courts.
+In Italy there is no specific court dealing with insurance disputes, which tend to be decided predominantly by civil courts.
 When a policy is entered into with a consumer, the competent court is the one of the place of residence or domicile of the insured (although alternative criteria for jurisdiction may apply at the plaintiff's discretion).

-As regards international disputes, the jurisdiction of the Italian courts is established pursuant to the Brussels Regulation and thus Italian ordinary courts may have jurisdiction depending on the cross-border elements contained in the insurance contract (e.g., if the policyholder resides in Italy).
+As regards international disputes, the jurisdiction of the Italian courts is established pursuant to the Brussels Regulation16 and thus Italian ordinary courts may have jurisdiction depending on the cross-border elements contained in the insurance contract (e.g., if the policyholder resides in Italy).

 As to the procedural rules generally applicable to all insurance-related disputes (i.e., also for foreign insurance companies), the plaintiff shall start compulsory mediation proceedings before initiating full legal proceedings in court; this constitutes a prerequisite for action.
 A court claim could therefore be lodged only if the mediation proceedings proved to be unsuccessful, as may be the case if the defendant does not attend mediation or the parties do not reach an agreement.